Lanos Hydraulic Rowing Machine Review

 The Lanos Hydraulic Rower is built with a solid steel frame, two sturdy bases, and durable steel arms.
 Most low-end rowing machines are built with a tough-and-rugged frame—it’s usually the ancillary components that tend to break more quickly.

-So, as expected, the Lanos Hydralic Rowing Machine may have some quality control issues with the plastic components.
+So, as expected for a rower in this price range, the Lanos hydraulic rowing machine may have some quality control issues with the plastic components.

 Check out this video to see it in action!